Rouben Gregorian: Biography

-Artwork
+Works

 Gregorian composed music on Iranian themes and composed many songs with piano, Oriental fantasy, string quartet, scherzo for piano and several orchestral pieces.
 His style of composition was that of the school of Russian musicians with Rimsky-Korsakov.
 He not only harmonized local Iranian songs, but perhaps it can be said that he also "Armenianized" them!
 Thus, the culmination of his work in arranging and orchestrating Armenian themes should be sought.
 Another of his works is "Iranian Suite", which was a memento of her first trip to Iran in 1976.

 The first volume of "Rural Songs of Iran" with Rubik's trilingual introduction in Persian, French, Armenian and Ashut Minasian's notation was published by the "Association for the Development of Armenian Youth Thought" in 1948.
 The second volume was published in 1949 with the personal capital of the author.